Type: Oyster 56

 Davits : Simpson/Cooney, 300kg, Electric & Webbing Straps for RIB

 Moana has been fitted with brand new teak decks in 2018, including teak on the upper saloon deck.
 Also in 2018 the saloon windows were stripped, grit-blasted, treated, fully refurbished and repainted, along with the window mullions, finished with black gloss Awlgrip.
-The hull has been grit-blasted, cleaned and new Coppercoat applied.
-She has a carbon mast with 2015 standing and running rigging, Dyneema sails, hydraulic furling foresails and electric in mast furling mainsail.
-She has a sprayhood, bimini, mesh 'sun shield' side covers, dorade vents, LED underwater lights and a bow thruster with new leg, propeller & controller (2018) and a fully reconditioned motor (2018).
-She has a feathering Maxprop with the cutlass bearing and shaft coupling inspected and reconditoned in 2015.
+The hull has been grit-blasted, cleaned and new Coppercoat applied (2018).
+She has a Hood carbon mast with 2015 standing and running rigging, Dyneema sails, hydraulic furling foresails and electric in mast furling mainsail.
+She has a sprayhood, bimini, mesh 'sun shield' side covers, Dorade vents, LED underwater lights and a bow thruster with new leg, 5 blade propeller & controller (2018) and a fully reconditioned motor (2018).
+She has a feathering Maxprop with the cutlass bearing and shaft coupling inspected and reconditioned in 2015.
 The Westerbeke diesel generator was also replaced new in 2017.
-The D3-110 Volvo Penta engine (new in 2018) is equipped with twin alternators, one dedicated to the 12v engine and generator start batteries, the other for charging the 24v 480Ah domestic battery bank comprising new Rolls AGM domestic batteries, fitted in 2018.
+The D3-110 Volvo Penta engine (new in October 2018) is equipped with twin alternators, one dedicated to the 12v engine and generator start batteries, the other for charging the 24v 480Ah domestic battery bank comprising new Rolls AGM domestic batteries, fitted new in 2019.
 There’s also a 75 amp 24v power charger for the domestic supply and separate 12v charger (new in 2018) for the engine and generator batteries.
 The engine and generator batteries are configured with a changeover facility for secure back up.
 In addition, shore and generator changing can be configured via separate breakers to enable concurrent, or separate, 12v and 24v system charging.
 In 2015 a full set of 2015 Raymarine intregrated electronics were installed, including chart plotter, AIS, radar, cockpit instruments, EV-400 Sail autopilot controlled from the pedestal, chart table and remotely via Bluetooth.
 2018 Navionics Gold & Platinum+ charts sets are installed.
-A new Icom IC-M605 Multi-Station VHF/DSC fixed radio at the nav. station, with a binnacle mounted remote handset, has been fitted in 2018.
+A 2018 Icom IC-M605 Multi-Station VHF/DSC fixed radio at the nav. station, with a binnacle mounted remote handset.
 This unit has Active Noise Cancelling, a ‘last call voice recording function’ and an integrated AIS receiver allowing monitor real-time AIS vessel traffic information.
 A new Raymarine Wind Transducer in 2019.